sethyuan/orca-simple-task/README.md

 ## Usage

-1. Place the the project's folder into Orca Note's `plugins` directory.
+1. Place the the project's folder into Orca Note's `plugins` directory (Orca Note's directory is located under your user's documents directory, e.g. `/Users/username/Documents/orca`, `C:\Users\username\Documents\orca`).

 2. Run `pnpm build` on the project's root directory to build the plugin.